supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 {.is-info}

 # How to access it
-Accessing Sleep Chart can be done via three methods:
+Accessing Sleep Chart can be done via three ways:
 1. Press the <kbd>F12</kbd> button on your keyboard.
 2. Press <kbd>Ctrl</kbd>+<kbd>Enter</kbd> which will bring up SuperMemo Commander.
 Then begin to type in the word "sleep chart" until you see it appear on the menu.
 Once it appears, press <kbd>Enter</kbd>.
 3. **Toolkit** > **Sleep Chart** from the main menu that is on the top (a.k.a menu bar).